itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

 ## Cognito Sync

-- Deprecated - use AppSync
+- Deprecated - use AppSync instead
-- Store preferences, configuration, state of app
+- Used to store preferences, configuration, state of app
-- Cross device services (any platform - IOS, Android, etc.)
+- Cross device synchronization (any platform - IOS, Android, etc.)
 - Offline capability (synchronize when back online)
 - Store data in datasets (up to 1MB), up to 20 datasets
-- Push Sync: silently notify across all devices when identity data changes
+- **Push Sync**: silently notify across all devices when identity data changes
-- Cognito Stream: stream data from Cognito into Kinesis
+- **Cognito Stream**: stream data from Cognito into Kinesis
-- Cognito Events: execute Lambda function in response to events
+- **Cognito Events**: execute Lambda function in response to events